mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 (the suit comes with 100 transponders) and marks targets without transponders as enemies.
-This information shows up on a visor- based HUD, allowing the wearer to know the exact location of allies and enemies with his line of sight or up to a kilometre away, whichever is greater, giving a +1 DM bonus to any Tactics throws.
+This information shows up on a visor- based HUD, allowing the wearer to know the exact location of allies and enemies with his line of sight or up to a kilometer away, whichever is greater, giving a +1 DM bonus to any Tactics throws.
 Friend or Foe HUD costs Cr 4,000.
 Additional transponders cost Cr 100 for twenty.